TOE BUSINESS AND SOUTHSEA PODIATRY

 Toe Business, Wickham Square has been able to remain open throughout.

-When you come for your appointment, I am requesting that you remain outside the building and I will come and call you in.
+When you come for your appointment, I am requesting that you remain outside the building and I will come and collect you.

-You will be invited to wash your hands.
+You will be invited to use alcohol gel provided.
 I will ask you to wear a face mask and take your temperature.
+I will be wearing gloves, apron and face mask as well as having a screen between myself and you during treatment.

 I am HCPC registered which means that I adhere to strict Government guidelines.
 My degree took three years and I was fortunate to study in hospitals and NHS trusts in London.
 I am insured and hold enhanced DBS disclosure.